-- NUR 528, Curriculum and Instruction

-- NUR 529, Evaluation Methods

-- NUR 565, Nursing Education Practicum

-- Elective course to be selected from:

-- NUR 599: Capstone Practicum is designed as a final synthesis course to be taken near the end of the student's course of study. - NUR 565, NUR 566 and NURNIP 565 are designed as a role practicum, and students should have completed the theory courses associated with the concentration prior to registering for the practicum.
+- NUR 528, Curriculum and Instruction - NUR 529, Evaluation Methods - NUR 565, Nursing Education Practicum - Elective course to be selected from: NUR 519, 556, 568 or 588, or any NURNIP course - NUR 599: Capstone Practicum is designed as a final synthesis course to be taken near the end of the student's course of study. - NUR 565, NUR 566 and NURNIP 565 are designed as a role practicum, and students should have completed the theory courses associated with the concentration prior to registering for the practicum.